teambition/timed-queue/README.md

 ### TimedQueue.prototype.destroyQueue(queue[, options]) => `this`

-Remove the queue, it will delete all queue's data from redis!
+Remove the queue.
+It deletes all data in the queue from redis.

 ### TimedQueue.prototype.scan() => `this`

-Start scanning, it will auto start after `connect` unless `autoScan` set to `false`.
+Start scanning.
+It automatically starts after `connect` method is called unless `autoScan` is set to `false`.

 ### TimedQueue.prototype.stop() => `this`